|

 (another beautiful village where War Horse and Dr Dolittle have all been filmed), and Westonbirt

-most spectacular tree gardens in the world) is also just down the
+most spectacular tree gardens in the world - even more so with the

-country lanes.
-Not much further South you'll discover Bath
+Not much further South about 30 minutes by car you'll discover

-minutes away is the traditional market town of
+minutes away are the traditional market towns of

 Tetbury (England's premier destination for antique hunters and home